cecilia-sartori/gs-exam/README.md

 # How to Run the Project

 The files are written using Jupyter Notebooks.
 All the notebooks for Colab environment are located in Colab-folder and all notebooks for run the project on your machine are located in notebooks-folder.
-Docs-folder is set as the GitHub Pages source.
+Docs-folder is set as the GitHub page source.

 The files must be executed in a specific order, and each has a goal:

 0. datasets: data pre-processing
-1. intro: plot choropleth maps with no geoinformation
+1. intro: plot choropleth map with no geoinformation
 2. mapping: create interactive map
 3. spatialCorr: prove spatial dependence
 4. street Network: compute distance in a graph